-The 2020 Census is fast approaching and there’s a lot at stake for New York City.
+The 2020 Census is here and there’s a lot at stake for New York City.

-Starting in mid-March, U.S. residents will get letters from the Census Bureau about how to be counted online, with some also receiving a paper questionnaire.
+In mid-March, U.S. residents started receiving letters from the Census Bureau about how to be counted online, with some also receiving a paper questionnaire.
 In the weeks that follow, the Census Bureau will send paper forms to households that have not responded.

-Starting in early May, the Census Bureau will begin knocking on doors of those who have not responded.
+Starting in June, the Census Bureau will begin knocking on doors of those who have not responded.

 Learn about DCP’s role in supporting the Census Bureau through the LUCA and New Construction program.